" Survival skills can have the potential to save your life or the life of a companion"

 Is there any water?

-Please bring a filled up bottle of water with you.
-There is water on our woodland sites if you need to refill.
-There will be hot water available for teas and coffee.
+Please bring a re-fillable bottle of water with you.
+There is drinking water on site.

 Can I cook my own food over a fire?